Women in the Arab Spring Uprisings: An Introduction April 29, 2022

 Women have been primary agents of change in the Middle East and North Africa (MENA) for decades.
 Most recently, they have been at the forefront of the uprisings since 2011 as protestors, organizers, and leaders.
 The Arab Spring witnessed women’s rights groups and prominent activists mobilizing masses to call for democracy, freedom, and equal rights.
 Even after the initial wave of uprisings waned, women from all backgrounds worked with their male allies to push for progressive political transitions.
 When the Arab people revolted again in late 2018, against the regimes and systems in place, women once again took the lead in rallying the masses in many nations.
 They proved that women’s fight for greater gender equity and social justice cannot be separated from the fight against authoritarianism, corruption, Islamist militancy, and poor economic conditions.
 This is the introductory article in a series of research that aims to reflect on the uprisings of both 2011 and 2018, and women's activism over the last decade.

-This upcoming research series seeks to answer about the role women played in the Arab Spring uprisings and how their participation in these movements impacted their gender role status.
+This upcoming research series seeks to answer the role women played in the Arab Spring uprisings and how their participation in these movements impacted their gender role status.
 We will utilize case studies through an analysis of secondary resources on women's roles and the current debate on women's rights and status in the region.
 The case studies are from Algeria, Egypt, Iran, Iraq, Tunisia, and Sudan.
 These cases involve high levels of women's participation in the protests, allowing for a more comprehensive exploration of the proposed research questions.
 The cases have similarities as well as differences.
 Each case differs in terms of cultural, historical, and political variables and this will provide an opportunity for across-case comparative analysis.
 All the cases show some level of democratic reform; however, the struggle for democracy persists, and women continue to aim to be a part of the transitional processes.

 2011: Arab Spring Kicking Off

 The origins of the Arab Spring lie in the successful Jasmine Revolution in Tunisia.
-In December of 2010, Mohammad Bouazizi set himself on fire, protesting police seizing his vegetable stand.
+In December 2010, Mohammad Bouazizi set himself on fire, protesting police seizing his vegetable stand.
 The event sparked a full-scale revolution, which led to massive political activism that pushed for democracy and cultural freedom.
 The revolution caught the international community's attention once the police clashed with the protesters killing dozens of them.
 Soon, it spread to the entire region including Egypt leading to January 25 Revolution, Bahrain, Libya, Yemen, Syria, Algeria, Sudan, and Iraq with country-wide protests.

 Women’s participation drove the revolutionary movements and challenged the patriarchal hegemony in societies.
 Thousands of women were picketing, protesting, organizing events, and running for political offices in several nations across the region.
 Libya showed an exceptional illustration of the unique role women played during the Arab Spring.
-Libyan women who traveled with men to the frontlines showed that women carved out a space for themselves in public places be it in forming makeshift kitchens, smuggling weapons, or transmitting the information.
+Libyan women who traveled with men to the frontlines showed that women carved out a space for themselves in public places be it in forming makeshift kitchens, smuggling weapons, or transmitting information.

 There has already been a strong tradition of women's activism in the region that can be traced back to the early twentieth century, particularly during the independence movements.
 The Arab Spring, in a sense, brought this activism to the foreground.
 Famous bloggers, such as Lina Ben Mheni, who was later nominated for the Nobel Peace Prize for her activism, reported from rural areas in Tunisia to bring the events to international attention.
 In Yemen, the leader of the "Women Journalists Without Chains" Tawakkol Karman, who was awarded the Nobel Peace Prize, led rallies that ended the long-term Saleh rule.
 Iraqi women were vital players in socializing the protest movement beyond political and economic means by demanding rights as women.